servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 // await app.ClientServices.Commander().CallAsync(command);
 ```

-As you see, this call triggers "watcher" task for the product
+As you see, this call triggers not only the "watcher" task
-you change, but interestingly, for cart's total too.
+for the product you change, **but surprisingly, for cart's
+total as well😲**

-And not just for a single cart, but for any cart that
+And it happens not just for a single cart, but **for any cart that
-contains the product we modify - you may see this by
+contains the product you modify** - try typing `banana=100` expression
-typing `banana=X` expression ("banana" is contained
+("banana" is contained in both carts) to see both carts' totals are
-in both carts).

-So how does this work?
+updated!

+## Wait, but why this is such a big deal?

+We've just shown there is a way to propagate any changes
+made to a relatively small component to a derivative
+that uses this component.
+And further I'll show this is
+done completely automatically - except a relatively small
+part.

+So...
+We have a tool allowing us to recompute any
+derivative as reaction to change in any other piece
+of data it uses.
+And this is almost all you need
+to build the real-time UI, because any UI model can
+be this derivative as well!

+Now let's learn how it works by starting from the
-Let's look at the very basic implementation (`v1`)
+very basic implementation (`v1`) of `IProductService`
-of `IProductService` and `ICartService`.
+and `ICartService`.

-## Version 1: ConcurrentDictionary-based API implementation
+## Version 1: ConcurrentDictionary-based implementation

 Code: [src/HelloCart/v1](https://github.com/servicetitan/Stl.Fusion.Samples/tree/master/src/HelloCart/v1)